 The responsibilities of the Registrars of Voters are delineated by and imposed by the Election Laws of the State of Connecticut.
 In printed form these are two inches thick.
-The only election related function not imposed on the Registrars is the issuance of Absentee Ballots which is the responsibility of the Town Clerk
+The registrars are also required by State Law to complete an eight session certification program.
+The only election-related function not imposed on the Registrars is the issuance of Absentee Ballots which is the responsibility of the Town Clerk.

 DEPARTMENT NAME: REGISTRARS OF VOTERS

+Form 2

-Statement of goals and objectives for the next year, program statistics and other descriptive information.
+Statement of goals and objectives for the next year, program information: n statistics and other descriptive